Lewis Ward (Canadian football): Ottawa Redblacks (first stint)

 Ward's consecutive field goal streak continued into the 2019 season, including in a game on 5 July 2019 where he made a career-long field goal of 53 yards.
 On 17 August 2019, Ward was wide right on a 34-yard field goal attempt, ending his consecutive field goal streak at 69 made.
 Later in the season, on 19 October 2019, Ward set a new franchise record by successfully connecting on a 56-yard field goal, the longest in Ottawa professional football history.
 He did not play in 2020 due to the cancellation of the 2020 CFL season and signed a one-year extension with the Redblacks on 14 January 2021.
 On November 4, 2021, near the end of the 2021 season, the Redblacks announced that they had signed Ward to a contract extension that will keep him with the club through the 2022 season.

+On April 16, 2026, it was announced that Ward had been released by the Redblacks.

+Montreal Alouettes

+On June 16, 2026, the Montreal Alouettes announced that Ward had signed a practice roster agreement with the team.
+He was released on June 29.

+Ottawa Redblacks (second stint)

+On July 26, 2026, Ward signed again with the Redblacks following an injury to Brett Lauther.
+He played in two games and was successful on two field goal attempts, but was one of three on conversion attempts.
+He was placed on the practice roster upon Lauther's return and eventually released on September 4, 2026.